fbpx

 Lambrusco vineyards near Castelvetro

-Northern Italy is a “must” for true wine lovers, encompassing some of Italy’s best and undoubtedly most famous wine regions—Piedmont, where you can enjoy VIP wine tastings at premium small Barolo and Barbaresco estates.
-Northern Italy includes the country’s two sparkling wine regions, Franciacorta; this picturesque wine region is a relative secret, virtually untouched by non-Italian tourists.
+Northern Italy is a “must” for true wine lovers.
+It encompasses some of Italy’s best and undoubtedly most famous wine regions—Piedmont, where you can enjoy VIP wine tastings at premium small Barolo and Barbaresco estates.
+The north also includes the country’s two sparkling wine regions, Franciacorta and Prosecco.
+The picturesque wine region of Franciacorta is a relative secret, virtually untouched by non-Italian tourists.
 Its famed bubbly is considered on par with the finest champagnes.

 Further west, we explore Prosecco, the land of Palladian villas and gently rolling hills covered in vines and noble manors.
 The surrounding vineyards, mainly of the Prosecco grape, are used to make the notorious Italian bubbly!